luan30092000/web-scrapping/README.md

 ```
 - `rvest::html_attrs()` read the attributes in that node
 - `purrr::map()` select the first attribute in this case, because it contain the number of stars reviewing.
-- Then we use `stringr::str_extract()` and RegEx again to extract the useful content which is the
+- Then I use `stringr::str_extract()` and RegEx again to extract the useful content which is the
 star number

 ## Combine the data into a single comprehensive data frame
-Finally, we will write a function to combine all the function above and make data frame from a single URL then another function to combine all the data frame into a tibble
+Finally, I will write a function to combine all the function above and make data frame from a single URL then another function to combine all the data frame into a tibble
 ```R
 get_data_table <- function(url, companyName) {
     html <- read_html(url)